dschykerynec/open-overlay/README.md

 # For Linux
 $ npm run build:linux
 ```

+## Roadmap
+While this is mainly a fun side-project for learning, I do plan to update it (in a probably irregular fashion).
+Below are my current priorities roughly in order from top to bottom.

+- main menu window to configure user preferences
+- draggable windows with configurable default positions
+- relative window
+- standings window

 ## Attributions
 F1 Steering wheel icon: <a href="https://www.flaticon.com/free-icons/f1" title="f1 icons">F1 icons created by Freepik - Flaticon</a>